-25-2 25-24 SBW De-staging Delay

-Range: Function:

-15 s [0 - 3000 s] Immediate de-staging of a fixed-speed pump is not desirable during a momentary pressure increase in the system that exceeds the staging bandwidth (SBW).
-De-staging is delayed by the length of time programmed.
-If the pressure decreases to within the SBW before the timer has elapsed, the timer is reset.
-SBW de-stage delay SBW Setpoint SBW SBW Setpoint SBW
+25-2 25-24 SBW Destaging Delay Ran ge: Functio n: 15 [0 - Immediat te destaging of a fixed speed pump is not S 3000 s] desirable when a momentary pressure increase in the syster m that exceeds the Staging Bandwidth (SBW).
+De estaging is delayed by the length of time programm med.
+If the pressure decreases to within the SBW befo pre the timer has elapsed, the timer is reset. - SBW destage delay SBW SBW Setpoint SBW

+25-2 25-25 OBW Time

+Rang ge: Function:

-25-2 25-25 OBW Time Range: Function: 10 [0 - Staging a fixed-speed pump creates a momentary s 300 s] pressure peak in the system, which might exceed the Override Bandwidth (OBW).
+10 s [0 - 300 s] Staging a fixed speed pump creates a momentary pressure peak in the system, which might exceed the Override Bandwidth (OBW).
 It is not desirable to destage a pump in response to a staging pressure peak.
-The OBW time can be programmed to prevent staging until the system pressure has stabilized and normal control has been established.
+The OBW Time can be programmed to prevent staging until the system pressure has stabilized and normal control established.
 Set the timer to a value that allows the system to stabilize after staging.
 The 10 second factory setting is appropriate in most applications.
 In highly dynamic systems, a shorter time may be desirable.

-25-26 Desta ge At No-Flow
+25- 25-26 Destage At No-Flow

-Opt ion: Function:
+Ор tion: Function:

-The de-stage at the no-flow parameter ensures that when a no-flow situation occurs, the fixed speed pumps will be de-staged one-by-one until the no-flow signal disappears.
-This requires that no-flow detection is active.
+The Destage at No-Flow parameter ensures that when a no-flow situation occurs, the fixed speed pumps will be destaged one-by-one until the no- flow signal disappears.
+This requires that No Flow Detection is active.
 See parameter group 22-2.
-If De-stage at No-Flow is disabled the Cascade Controller does not change the normal behavior of the system.
+If Destage at No-Flow is disabled the Cascade Controller does not change the normal behavior of the system.

 [0] Disabled

 [1] Enabled

-25-2 25-27 Stage Function
+25- 25-27 Stage Function

-Option: Function:
+Ор tion: Function:

-If the stage function is set to Disabled [0], 25-28 Stage Function Time will not be activated.
+If the Stage Function is set to Disabled [0], 25-28 Stage Function Time will not be activated.

 [0] Disabled

 [1] Enabled

-25-28 Stage Function Time Rang je: Function: 15 s [0 - Stage function time is programmed to avoid 300 s] frequent staging of the fixed speed pumps.
-The stage function time starts if it is Enabled [1] by 25-27 Stage Function, and when the variable speed pump is running at Motor Speed High Limit, 4-13 Motor Speed High Limit [RPM] or 4-14 Motor Speed High Limit [Hz], with at least one fixed speed pump in the stop position.
+25-28 Stage Function Time

+Range: Function: 15 s [0 - The Stage Function Time is programmed to avoid 300 s] frequent staging of the fixed speed pumps.
+The Stage Function Time starts if it is Enabled [1] by 25-27 Stage Function, and when the variable speed pump is running at Motor Speed High Limit, 4-13 Motor Speed High Limit [RPM] or 4-14 Motor Speed High Limit [Hz], with at least one fixed speed pump in the stop position.
 When the programmed value of the timer expires, a fixed speed pump is staged.

-25-2 5-29 Destage Function
+25-29 Destage Function

+gerannen

-Opt ion: Function:
+Option: Function:

 The Destage Function ensures that the lowest numbers of pumps are running to save energy and to avoid dead head water circulation in the variable speed pump.
 If the Destage Function is set to Disabled [0], the 25-30 Destage Function Time will not be activated.

 [0] Disabled

 [1] Enabled